Skip to main content

 Author Bio

-Jean Marie Bauhaus is a novelist and freelance writer who has been writing in the pet health and wellness space since 2014.
+Jean Marie Bauhaus is a freelance writer and novelist who has been writing pet content since 2013.
+Her work has appeared on Forbes.com, Hill's Pet, Chewy, AKC.org and more.

 The information, opinions and recommendations expressed in the article are for informational purposes only.
 Information has been obtained from sources generally believed to be reliable.
 However, because of the possibility of human or mechanical error by our sources, or any other, Synchrony and any of its affiliates, including CareCredit, (collectively, “Synchrony”) does not provide any warranty as to the accuracy, adequacy, or completeness of any information for its intended purpose or any results obtained from the use of such information.
 All statements and opinions in this article have been evaluated and are supported by the expert reviewer.
 The data presented in the article was current as of the time of writing.
 Please consult with your individual advisors with respect to any information presented.